 Another, older name for the company was Brain Research Labs.
 While that name appears to no longer be used, here is the BBB file for Brain Research Labs.

 While the Procera research study revealed no side effects, that investigation only lasted 30 days and involved relatively healthy people.
 As such, speak to your doctor and pharmacist first if you are not “healthy.”
 Here are a few things to consider when you take this supplement.
 This list is not complete:

 - Start with less than suggested for the first week to see how you respond

 - Speak to your doctor /pharmacist first if you have dementia or take dementia meds.

 - Stop taking Procera at least 2 weeks before having surgery.

-- Don't take if you are pregnant or breastfeeding.
+- Talk to your doctor first if you are pregnant or breastfeeding.

-- Acetly L Carnitine might have a blood thinner effect, so it may interfere with anti coagulant drugs people take for heart disease.
+- Acetyl L Carnitine might have a blood thinner effect, so it may interfere with blood thinner drugs.
 It might also lower thyroid hormone levels and cause seizures in people who have seizure disorders.

 - Vinpocetine appears to have a blood thinner effect.

 - Huperzine A might increase blood pressure and interfere with high blood pressure medications.
 Huperzine might slow heart rate, increase seizures in some people and worsen conditions like emphysema, asthma and other forms of COPD.